This

 If the activity is unusual

-or considered to be high risk the church safeguarding
+or considered to be high risk the church

-officer will
+safeguarding officer will contact the circuit

-can be ratified, or any queries raised.
+safeguarding officer in order that it can be ratified, or any queries raised.

 h)